FusionAuth setup

 Restart and verify

 DALP reads provider configuration at boot, so restart the stack after changing config.
-Then open the dapp sign-in page — only the Sign in with FusionAuth button should appear (local login is disabled).
+Then open the Console sign-in page.
+Only the Sign in with FusionAuth button should appear, because local login is now disabled.
 Complete the sign-in: a user holding dalp-admin lands as a platform admin, and everyone else as a regular member.
 If the round-trip or role is wrong, see Troubleshooting.

 What success looks like

-- The dapp sign-in page shows only the FusionAuth button.
+- The Console sign-in page shows only the FusionAuth button.

-- Clicking it redirects to FusionAuth, and after login the browser returns to the dapp with a session.
+- Clicking it redirects to FusionAuth, and after login the browser returns to the Console with a session.

 - A user holding